 - Bicyclist or pedestrian hit by a driver who does not have auto insurance or does not have enough car insurance to cover the damages he or she caused

 Uninsured Motorist Lawyer Representing Victims in Houston and Nationwide

 For nearly 30 years, Phillip Brantley & Associates, P.C. has been protecting the rights of those injured and the families of those killed due to the negligence of another person or business in Houston and nationwide.

 You can speak to Attorney Brantley for free about your situation without any obligation to hire him.
 He will explain the best options available to you and answer any questions you have about the legal process.
 You need to know this information to make the right decisions about your and your family’s future.
-Call us as soon as possible, because evidence valuable to your case needs to be gathered and preserved right away or it might not be able to help you.
-In addition, the longer you wait to act, the better the chance that you will not be able to file a lawsuit due to statutes of limitation.
+Evidence valuable to your case needs to be gathered and preserved right away.
+In addition, the longer you wait, the more likely it is that the statute of limitations will pass.

 For more information about underinsured and uninsured motorist accidents or to talk to an experienced uninsured motorist lawyer about your situation for free, call us directly or fill out our online contact form to set up a no-obligation consultation today.